 We flew into the Brussels Charleroi airport and from there hopped on Flibco for a two and a half hour bus ride to Luxembourg.
 Of course, while waiting for the bus we had to enjoy a Belgium beer.

-One of the best times to visit Luxembourg is during the winter season, when the Christmas markets magical and a soft glistening layer of snow has fallen over the city.
-Granted it is still freezing, but nothing a thick beer blanket can’t safe you from.
+One of the best times to visit Luxembourg is during the winter season when the Christmas markets magical and a soft glistening layer of snow has fallen over the city.
+Granted it is still freezing, but nothing a thick beer blanket can’t save you from.

 Landing in Luxembourg, we had no idea what we were doing.
 We decided to try couchsurfing (an online travel source that allows you to crash on fellow travelers couches) with our new DJ friend: Don.
 Unfortunately for us, Don wasn’t answering his phone once we landed at the bus terminal.
 No worries we thought to ourselves, we can wander around for a wee bit while we wait.
-McDonalds has free wifi and french fries (and to our surprise curry curly fries and shrimp McBits — which no we did not try).
+McDonald’s has free wifi and french fries (and to our surprise curry curly fries and shrimp McBits).
 An hour goes by, no response from our new friend.
-Suddenly McDonalds starts to usher us out because they are closing.
-I guess word to the wise: not all McDonalds are open twenty-four hours.
-Fast froward two hours and we have given up on Don and decided to check into a hostel.
+McDonald’s starts to usher us out because they are closing.
+I guess a word to the wise: not all McDonalds are open twenty-four hours.
+Fast forward two hours after pacing around the closed Christmas Market stalls and we have given up on Don and decided to check into a hostel.
 Right when we hand over our passport to confirm our stay, Don rings us.
-Of course we want to save a buck here and there, cancel our hostel and meet with Don.
+Of course, we want to save the dollar here and there, expand our international friend circle, so we cancel our hostel and meet with Don.

-- The people are extremely friendly, if you are lost or need help, don’t be afraid to ask a local.
+- The people are super friendly, if you are lost or need help, don’t be afraid to ask.